rmovva/rmovva.github.io/people.md

 layout: default
 ---

 I'm lucky to have learned from so many nice people.
 Each of these individuals has had a strong influence on me as a scientist and person - I'm very thankful, and hope to pay it forward.
+Feel free to ask for specific details on why all these folks are so great, e.g. if you're considering working with them!

 ### Advisors
 - Emma Pierson [2022-present, Cornell]